World's #1 finishing resource since 1989

 HOME OWNER - KING OF PRUSSIA, Pennsylvania

-Nail polish remover is Acetone [linked by editor to product info at Amazon], a very strong solvent.
+Nail polish remover is Acetone [affil. link to info/product on Amazon], a very strong solvent.
 I'm afraid it has dissolved the lacquer/varnish and you'll have to re-do the table.

 Ted Mooney, P.E.